 Celery root will last over 6 week so in the fridge so I recommend buying them in bulk.
 I created the video posted below to show you how to cut the tortillas so thinly while still keeping your fingers intact.

 The key is to cut the tortillas into slices and then shave them thinner by running a knife over the top.
-It’s actually so much easier then it sounds and makes a big difference in the end result!
+It’s actually so much easier than it sounds and makes a big difference in the end result!

 Another question I often get is regarding the flavour of the tortillas, and whether they really do taste like celery.
 In my opinion the answer is no. The flavour of celery root is mild with a slight sweet and earthy taste.
 This is only noticeable when eating the tortillas on their own, as soon as they are topped with the taco filling the taste becomes undetectable.